EdoPro98/SimSiPM/README.md

 - Easy to use:
   - Straight forward installation without external dependencies
   - Easy to use Object Oriented paradigm
-  - Python implementation
+  - Python implementation via Pybind11
 - Description of SiPM sensors:
-  - Based on datasheet values or measurable quantities
+  - Driven by parameters that can be obtained from the datasheet or laboratory measurements
   - High level of customization allowing to describe a wide range of use cases
   - Does not include tedious electronic circuit simulations
 - High performance:
   - Very fast signal generation
+  - Reliable description of SiPM signals and related quantities over all the dynamic range
   - Low memory footprint (if you do not intend to save all waveforms!)

 ## <a name="installation"></a>Installation
-SimSiPM has not external dependencies other than CMake.
+SimSiPM is fully functional without any external dependencies other than CMake.
 #### Optional dependencies:
 - Pybind11: to generate python bindings
-- OpenMP: for multi-core simulations
 - Doxygen: to generate documentation
+- GTest/Pytest: for advanced testing

 ### <a name="c++install"></a>C++
 SimSiPM can be installed using the standard CMake workflow: